By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Why Your Elected Coverage Level Matters Most

-Here's what many self-employed contractors don't realize: your workers' comp benefits are typically based on the wage level you selected when purchasing your policy, not your actual current earnings.
-When you buy voluntary coverage, you choose a payroll amount to insure.
-Your premiums are based on this amount, and so are your benefits.
+Here's what trips up a lot of self-employed contractors: your workers' comp benefits are typically based on the wage level you selected when purchasing your policy, not your actual current earnings.
+When you buy voluntary coverage, you pick a payroll amount to insure.
+Your premiums are based on this number.
+So are your benefits.

 Self-employed individuals typically pay premiums ranging from $500-$3,000+ annually depending on occupation classification, state, and chosen coverage level.
-Higher elected coverage means higher premiums but also higher potential benefits.
+Higher elected coverage means higher premiums—but also higher potential benefits if you get hurt.

-Your Average Weekly Wage (AWW) is the foundation of your lost wage benefits.
+Your Average Weekly Wage (AWW) is the foundation of everything.
 Workers' compensation typically replaces 60-70% of your AWW, subject to state minimum and maximum limits.

 Step 1: Determine Your Calculation Basis

-First, identify what your state uses to calculate AWW for self-employed workers:
+First, figure out what your state uses to calculate AWW for self-employed workers:

 Step 2: Calculate Annual Earnings